mcamou/scuby/README.md

 ## COLLABORATING

 As usual on GitHub: fork, pull, modify, *create tests*, commit, push, pull request.
-You can also find us in Twitter as [@abstracc](https://twitter.com/abstracc) and [@thedoc](https://twitter.com/thedoc)
+You can also find us on Twitter as [@abstracc](https://twitter.com/abstracc) and [@thedoc](https://twitter.com/thedoc)